AstuteSource/chasten/README.md

 After running `chasten` on the `lazytracker` and `multicounter` programs you can integrate their individual JSON files into a single JSON file, joint CSV files, and a SQLite database.
-Once you have made an `integrated-data` directory, you can type this command to perform the integration:
+Once you have made an `integrated-data/` directory, you can type this command to perform the integration:

 ```shell